-- the programme monitoring procedures, - the action to be taken if, for any reason, an establishment loses its status. - the measures to be taken if the results of the tests carried out in accordance with the provisions of the programme are positive. - 2.
+- the geographical area in which the programme will be implemented. - the status categories to be applied to the animal establishments, the standards which must be attained in each category, and the test procedures to be used, - the programme monitoring procedures, - the action to be taken if, for any reason, an establishment loses its status, - the measures to be taken if the results of the tests carried out in accordance with the provisions of the programme are positive. - 2.
 The Commission shall examine the programmes presented by the Member States.
 Programmes as referred to in paragraph 1 may be approved in compliance with the criteria laid down in paragraph 1 in accordance with the procedure provided for in Article 12.
 According to the same procedure, the additional guarantees, general or limited, which may be required in intra-Community trade, shall be defined at the same time or at the latest three months after approval of the programmes.
 Such guarantees must not exceed those which the Member State implements nationally. - 3.
 Programmes submitted by Member States may be amended or supplemented in accordance with the procedure laid down in Article 12.
 Amendments or additions to programmes which have already been approved or to guarantees which have been defined in accordance with paragraph 2 may be approved under the same procedure.

-- 1. Where a Member State considers that its territory or part of its territory is free from one of the diseases to which bovine animals and swine are susceptible, it shall present to the Commission appropriate supporting documentation, setting out in particular: - the nature of the disease and the history of its occurrence in its territory, - the results of surveillance testing based on serological, microbiological, pathological or epidemiological investigation and on the fact that the disease must by law be notified to the competent authorities, - the period over which the surveillance was carried out, - where applicable, the period during which vaccination against the disease has been prohibited and the geographical area concerned by the prohibition, - the arrangements for verifying the absence of the disease. - 2.
+- 1. Where a Member State considers that its territory or part of its territory is free from one of the diseases to which bovine animals and swine are susceptible, it shall present to the Commission appropriate supporting documentation, setting out in particular: - the nature of the disease and the history of its occurrence in its territory. - the results of surveillance testing based on serological, microbiological, pathological or epidemiological investigation and on the fact that the disease must by law be notified to the competent authorities, - the period over which the surveillance was carried out, - where applicable, the period during which vaccination against the disease has been prohibited and the geographical area concerned by the prohibition, - the arrangements for verifying the absence of the disease. - 2.
 The Commission shall examine documentation submitted by Member States.
 The additional guarantees, general or specific, which may be required in intra-Community trade may be defined in accordance with the procedure laid down in Article 12.
 Such guarantees must not exceed those which the Member State implements nationally.
 Where justification is submitted before 1 July 1991, decisions on additional guarantees shall be taken before 1 January 1992. - 3.
 The Member State concerned shall notify the Commission of any change in the particulars specified in paragraph 1 which relate to the disease.
 The guarantees defined as laid down in paragraph 2 may, in the light of such notification, be amended or withdrawn in accordance with the procedure laid down in Article 12.' - 2.
 Subparagraphs 2 to 5 of Article 5 (2) and Articles 7 and 15 of Directive 88/407/EEC (1) are hereby deleted. - 3.
-Subparagraphs 2 to 4 of Article 5 (2) and Article 14 of Directive 89/556/EEC (2) are hereby deleted. - 4.
-In the fifth line of the first subparagraph of Article 13 of Directive 72/462/EEC(3), as last amended by Directive 89/227/EEC(4), 'three' is replaced by 'five'.
+Subparagraphs 2 to 4 of Article 5 (2) and Article 14 of Directive 89/556/EEC (2) are hereby deleted.

+4. In the fifth line of the first subparagraph of Article 13 of Directive 72/462/EEC(1), as last amended by Directive 89/227/EEC(2), 'three' is replaced by 'five'.